Spectrum of the Koopman Operator, Spectral Expansions in Functional Spaces, and State Space Geometry: Spectral Expansion for Quasiperiodic Attractors in

 are the principal Koopman eigenfunctions defined by $V^{-1}$ is the diagonalizing matrix for $B$, and is an eigenfunction of the Koopman operator corresponding to the eigenvalue $ e^{(\m\cdot\bm{\mu}+i\k\cdot\bomega)t}. $ \end{ther} \begin{proof} The proof is analogous to the proof of the theorem \ref{ther:spectlcn}. \end{proof} From the above theorem, we have the expression for the evolution of an observable, $L^2$ in $\theta$ and analytic in $\y$ that reads \be U^t\G(\y,\btheta)=\sum_{\m\in \bN^{k},\k\in \bZ^m} e^{(\m\cdot\bm{\mu}+i\k\cdot\bomega)t}\a_{\m \k} \z^\m(\y,\btheta) e^{i\k\cdot\btheta}. \ee

 \begin{remark}[Spectral expansion for nonlinear systems with limit cycle or toroidal attractors] In this chapter we derived spectral expansions corresponding to skew-linear systems that arise through conjugacies with linearization around a (quasi)periodic attractor of a nonlinear system and are extended through the whole basin of attraction using the methodology we first developed in theorem \ref{ther:pullback}.
 It is interesting to note that the spectral expansion for systems with equilibrium, for example equation (\ref{evol_observable}) are possible in that form only under the non-resonance conditions on the eigenvalues.
 However, the spectral expansion theorems for skew-linear systems only have a non-resonance condition - equation (\ref{eq:Dioph}) - in the case when there are multiple angular variables.
-For full spectral expansion of a nonlinear system with a quasi-periodic attractor, we need the conjugacy to be analytic in off-attractor coordinates, and thus the non-resonance conditions such as those in the Poincar\'e linearization theorem \ref{ther:PLT} would be required. \end{remark}
+For full spectral expansion of a nonlinear system with a quasi-periodic attractor, we need the conjugacy to be analytic in off-attractor coordinates, and thus the non-resonance conditions such as those in the Poincar\'e linearization theorem \ref{ther:PLT} would be required. \end{remark} { The construction of an appropriate Hilbert space in which the spectrum of $U^t$ is the closure of the set of eigenvalues $\m\cdot\bm{\mu}+i\k\cdot\bomega$ can be done along the lines of the previous section, with the only difference being that the averaging is now over an $m$-dimensional torus, rather than over a circle.}